Stamp Duty Calculator UK 2026

 SDLT Rates for England & Northern Ireland (2026)

-The following Stamp Duty Land Tax rates apply to residential property purchases in England and Northern Ireland from April 2025:
+The following Stamp Duty Land Tax rates apply to residential property purchases in England and Northern Ireland for completions from 1 April 2025 (the temporary higher thresholds expired on 31 March 2025):

 | Purchase Price Band | Standard Rate | First-Time Buyer Rate | Additional Property Rate |